 The four major domains of impulsivity are motor, choice, reflection, and delay discounting.
 Motor impulsivity (also known as response/rapid-response impulsivity) is defined as an impaired ability to stop motor response following changes in environmental circumstances.
 Impaired motor response inhibition is highly prominent in attention deficit hyperactivity disorder (ADHD) (the archetypal disorder of impulsivity), pronounced in trichotillomania, and observed in gambling disorder [30; 31].
+The dimensions of impulsivity are closely associated with behavioral addictions such as social media addiction and problematic smartphone use.
+For example, motor impulsivity was found to have a strong connection with the components of mood modification and relapse in social media addiction and with the components of conflict and withdrawal in problematic smartphone use, suggesting that motor impulsivity may be a promising and effective target for the prevention and treatment of select behavioral addictions [32].
 Choice impulsivity is characterized by difficulty in delaying gratification and a tendency to choose immediate small rewards at the expense of larger but delayed rewards.
-This type of impulsivity is consistently observed in substance use disorder and when money, health, and/or freedom are rewards [32; 33; 34].
+This type of impulsivity is consistently observed in substance use disorder and when money, health, and/ or freedom are rewards [33; 34; 35].

 Reflection impulsivity is the diminished ability to collect salient information from the environment before a decision.
 Reflectively impulsive persons make choices rapidly, rather than waiting for more relevant information to become available.
-Reflection impulsivity commonly occurs in substance use disorder and gambling disorder [35].
+Reflection impulsivity commonly occurs in substance use disorder and gambling disorder [36].

 The subjective value of a reward decreases as a function of delay in its delivery; the value of reward is discounted with longer delay.
-With Internet gaming disorder, the immediate reward of online gaming increasingly comes at the cost of abandoned social and professional activities that yield greater longterm rewards [31; 36].
+With Internet gaming disorder, the immediate reward of online gaming increasingly comes at the cost of abandoned social and professional activities that yield greater longterm rewards [31; 37].
 This is referred to as delay discounting.